dakhnod/Meshtastic-Thing/README.md

 # Meshtastic-Thing
 Weird Meshtastic prototype I build.
 For everyone wanting to replicate this (for reasons beyond me), here is some information.
+Keep in mind that this instruction requires some skill level.
+If you have questions, open an issue!

 Steps:
 1. Get a Board like the one shown in the AliExpress listing (could also be black, doesn't matter.
 Open an issue if you're unsure)